sohaibi/EE461L-Project/README.md

 #### Functionalities:
   * The first functionality uses wfdb to grab the names of the databases from Physionet to diplay them as options for the user to download.
   * The second functionality allows for the download of these database zip files.
 When the user clicks the Download hyperlink, the zip of that specific database is downloaded to their computer.
 This is via a href in the <a></a> data type.
 The links for which were taken by inspecting Physionet's website.
-  * The thrid functionality was built as a way to make our code more dynamic.
+  * The third functionality was built as a way to make our code more dynamic.
 Using wfdb functions, we are able to download the files for a database into our own project folder.
 The database is then zipped.
 When the user clicks the button to download as part of a submit through a form datatype, this grabbing of the zip from Physionet ensues.
 The zip is then saved into a variable, the files within our project folder are deleted, and the zip variable is returned, initiating the process of downloading.
 This functionality is currently inactive but is intended to be expanded upon in Phase 3.
 #### Files:
 The files used to exercise the Dataset Management functionallities are as follows:
   * dataset.py: This is the backend python code that uses wfdb to interact with Physionet